Vacation onboard – What to bring with you on the deck

 You are tired of campsites, crowded beaches and hotels so you have decided to sail away on a boat towards the best summer holiday ever.
 You are sure to agree, a summer holiday on board is something everyone should experience at least once in a lifetime.

 A summer holiday spent on a boat organised by Adriatic Holiday means the exploration of all of the most spectacular Adriatic islands from just one place.
-You can unpack your bags, settle down in a cabin and enjoy the fact that this summer you will avoid having to drag your suitcase around while going through check in and check out of your hotel.
+You can unpack your bags, settle down in a cabin and enjoy the fact that this summer you will avoid having to drag your suitcase around.
 This time no one is ever going to interrupt your summer holiday in Croatia.

 However, how is it possible to convert the idea of a different kind of summer holiday and reach the open sea?
 Where should you start?
 What should you pack?
 Are suitcases even necessary?